therealrmac/c19-richBrowser-weatherAPI/README.md

-# Weather API second upload and I have everything working but to be able to display a 3 day forecast
+# Weather API Third upload and I have the 3 day forecast working now

 OpenWeatherMap's temperature results are defaulted to display in Kelvin